stark-1415/Design-a-band-gap-refernce-with-start-up-circuit-using-current-mirror/README.md

 ## Conclusion
  The repository presents the design and simulation of band gap refernce circuit using start-up on 28nm technology node.Add cascode transistors in the design to improve stability of output  reference voltage.

-4. Perform PNR of the design using openLANE flow.
 ## Acknowledgement

 1. Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd. - kunalpghosh@gmail.com